-DFW Airport has a yoga studio open 24-hours a day on the walking path between Terminal B and Terminal D. The space is equipped with free yoga mats and a looping DVD with instruction.
+DFW Airport has a yoga studio open 24-hours a day on the walking path between Terminal B and Terminal D. The space is equipped with free yoga mats and a 20-minute DVD on loop giving you instructions.

 A variety of highly-rated choices include

-There are three Aquafina Junior Flyers Clubs (A13, B12, C14) where children can burn off a little energy with kid-friendly activities.
+There are three Aquafina Junior Flyers Clubs (at Gates A13, B12 and C14) where children can burn off a little energy with kid-friendly activities.